maoschanz/emoji-selector-for-gnome/README.md

 # Emoji Selector (for Gnome)
-This extension provides a popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.
+This basic extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.

 ![Screenshot](https://raw.githubusercontent.com/Maestroschan/emoji-selector-for-gnome/master/Capture%20d'%C3%A9cran%20de%202017-01-13%2003%3A23%3A14.png)